wolfgang-azevedo/windows_terminal_importer/README.md

 - System Requirments

-    - Latest version of Microsoft Windows
+    - Latest version of Microsoft Windows 10
-    - Latest version of Fluent Terminal for Microsoft Windows installed
+    - Latest version of Microsoft Windows Terminal
     - Python3.7+ (script was developed using Python3.8, but you can run with 3.7x) for Microsoft Windows

 - Dependencies, you can run the following command: